 It is highly unlikely that you or your group will have seen these cards before, which adds to their allure.

-Fine Line cards are a hand-illustrated deck of cards which feature a picture or phrase that communicates the card’s value in a truly innovative way.
+Fine Line cards are a hand-illustrated deck of cards that feature a picture or phrase that communicates the card’s value in a truly innovative way.
 Click here to view some of the intricate artwork.

 As described by their makers, the cards are “as beautiful for the mind as for the senses, and an intriguing objet d’art” – but, importantly, they also hide a mystery.
-Take a look at Leadership Tips if you can’t wait to find out.
+Take a look at the Leadership Tips tab if you can’t wait to find out.

 In essence, your group can be challenged to unravel this mystery in one of many ways.
 Your language is critical to the unravelling of this puzzle, so be alert.